Famous-Tech/Famous-Tech/README.md

 </div>

 ## 👀 Interests
-I am deeply interested in the realms of **Hacking** and **Bot Development**.
+I am deeply interested in the realms of **Hacking** and **whattsapp Bot Development**.
 My passion lies in exploring the intricacies of cybersecurity and automating tasks efficiently.

 ## 🌱 Current Learning
 I am currently delving into **Non-ethical Hacking**, focusing on understanding the vulnerabilities of systems and networks to better protect them.